tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: in Invisible error method, add mode attribute to def
 				- DONE: in validate(), add verb to two_word_lst or prep_word_lst
 				- DONE: in verb meth, if creature=None is defined, re-order mode=None
-			- TBD: merge pull() methods in Switch
+			- TBD: merge pull() methods in Switch and fix 'pull button', 'push switch' errors
 			- TBD: pull()
 			- TBD: decide about whether to call Invisible error methods with optional mode attribute
 				- TBD: google default attributes in method extension; diff attributes in method extension